-Notaries can use an official notary embosser to validate documents.
+Notaries use an official notary embosser to validate documents.
 Depending on your states’ regulations you may need a notary stamp, a notary public embosser, or possibly both.
-These notary embossers can be customized with gold or silver embossing foil for a classic touch, or made to stand out with ink by using a seal impression inker.
+These notary embossers can be customized with gold or silver embossing foil for a classic touch or made to stand out with ink, by using a seal impression inker.

 Notary embossers come in a pocket version — perfect for a purse or travel bag — while the desktop model’s durable metal base prevents sliding and allows for more consistent pressure.
 All notary embossers have precision laser engraved plates for maximum detail and repeatable, quality impressions.